 Yes.
 While on a co-op work term you are considered a full-time student for eligibility for student loans and interest-free status.
 If you have any questions about student loans, grants or awards, follow up with your Enrolment Services Advisor (ESA) in Vancouver or Students Services at UBC Okanagan.
 You can also visit BC Student Aid for student loan details.

-The Co-op Administration and Workshop Fee is paid online, directly to the Applied Science Co-op Program (not through Workday Student) and is due early October.
+The Co-op Administration and Workshop Fee is paid online, directly to the Applied Science Co-op Program (not through Workday Student).
 Accepted methods of payment are Visa, Mastercard, American Express.
-Full details on how to pay this fee will be outlined in the acceptance email.
+Full details on how to pay the fee and payment deadline will be provided in the acceptance email.

 How do I register for a work term?